Mirza-Muhammed/cinema-booking-grok/README.md

 ---

 ## 🌟 Key Features

+> “This system allows users to interact naturally with AI to book, reschedule, and pay — no manual form filling required.”

 - **🔑 User Authentication** – Secure login & signup system
 - **💬 Conversational Booking** – Interact with an LLM chatbot (Grok / LLaMA2)